GregHowe/tech-portfolio/architecture-diagrams/README.md

 ## 🐳 Full-Stack Architecture Diagram

-This diagram illustrates the flow of a client request through a Docker Compose–orchestrated system:
+This diagram illustrates the architecture of Core 2.0, a multi-application platform designed for franchisees to author and deploy compliant static websites.
+It showcases the local orchestration via Docker Compose, the event-driven communication through Azure Service Bus, and the interaction between frontend, backend, and static site generation components.
+Each service is containerized and designed for modularity, scalability, and integration with Azure cloud infrastructure.
+This layout reflects my architectural thinking around separation of concerns, CI/CD readiness, and developer experience optimization.

 <img width="989" height="688" alt="image" src="https://github.com/user-attachments/assets/de87af0a-b654-4cb0-abe8-7a8f34320894" />